 network management system.
 System responsible for managing at least part of a network.
 An NMS is generally a reasonably powerful and well-equipped computer, such as an engineering workstation.
 NMSs communicate with agents to help keep track of network statistics and resources.

 A physical communicating element on the command and control network.
-For example, an appliance, an IDSM2, or a router.
+For example, an appliance or a router.

 Configures how the IP and TCP normalizer functions and provides configuration for signature events related to the IP and TCP normalizer.